-As part of the integrated telematics solution, video is a component used in creating a customised driver scorecard, a tool that measures and ranks fleet-wide driver performance.
+As part of the integrated telematics solution, video is a component used in creating a customized driver scorecard, a tool that measures and ranks fleet-wide driver performance.
 This scorecard can be used to evaluate performance -- and by highlighting areas for improvement, it may be used in creating effective driver training programs.
-Focused driver training can reduce risk and it supports an emphasis on safety throughout the organisation.
+Focused driver training can reduce risk and it supports an emphasis on safety throughout the organization.

 Cameras and their ease of use

-An integrated dashboard camera and telematics solution provides in-depth reporting on driver and vehicle data from a single source, for easier review and analysis.
+An integrated dashboard camera and telematics solution provide in-depth reporting on driver and vehicle data from a single source, for easier review and analysis.
 Installation is simple and the device is easy to operate.

 A dashboard camera used as part of a telematics solution can help improve driver safety and productivity, decrease insurance premiums and vehicle maintenance costs, and protect against liability.